CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/index.md

     This admonition is used to mark warnings or information that requires special attention.

 !!! new
-    This admonition is used to mark new features which haven't been written to manual yet.
+    This admonition is used to mark new features which haven't been written to user guide yet.

-    They will be removed when these features appear in official user manual.
+    They will be removed when these features appear in official user guide.

 <!-- ## 免责声明